PerfectoCode/testcafe-browser-provider-perfecto/README.md

 ```
 npm install testcafe-browser-provider-perfecto

-If TestCafe was installed globally (i.e. with the -g or --global optios)
+If TestCafe was installed globally (i.e. with the -g or --global options),
 then this plugin must be installed the same way.

 It is assumed that selenium-webdriver and perfecto-reporting are already installed.